Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 But, while everything appears good & dandy with Gatsby, there's a caveat.
 As mentioned earlier it was built with a frontend developer's point-of-view.
 So, unless you're pretty good JavaScript (_and/or React_), you're out of luck.
 And that's a major hit back to an otherwise awesome piece of software.

-Being a Python developer, using Gatsby was too difficult to use.
-If I had to customize the theme even if a bit, I had to be adept at JavaScript.
+Suffice to say, being a Python developer, using Gatsby was too difficult to use.
+If I had to customize the theme even just a bit, I had to be adept at JavaScript.
 And not to forget an in-depth understanding of React Components as well. :pensive_face:

 ## Pelican: A Static Site Generator Built With Python

 So, if frontend skills aren't my forte, what're the other available options?

-This is where  [Pelican][Pelican] shines.
-A site generator built with Python.
+This is where  [Pelican][Pelican], a static site generator built with Python shines.
 So, you'll need to have Python installed on you machine as well.

 Besides, if you're a backend developer chances are, [Python][Python] is already installed on your system.
 So, installing Pelican is only a `pip` command away.
 It's as easy as running the `pip install pelican` command & you'll have Pelican working.